sourav-bhattacharya/LZWatchDog/README.md

 It integrates with the cloud native serverless capabilities of each provider to provide for real time enforcement of policies with builtin provisioning.
 Or it can be run as a simple cron job on a server to execute against large existing fleets.
+This project was initially titled LZ Custodian, but was later renamed to LZ Watch Dog.
+So if you see Custodian mentioned somewhere, don't panic.

 "[Engineering the Next Generation of Cloud Governance](https://cloudrumblings.io/cloud-adoption-engineering-the-next-generation-of-cloud-governance-21fb1a2eff60)"